-A party to a contract who shows a clear and definite intention not to perform the contract before the time when (his) (her) (its) own performance (is due) (is to be completed) commits a breach of contract.
+A party to a contract who shows a clear and definite intention not to perform the contract before the time when (insert applicable pronoun) own performance (is due) (is to be completed) commits a breach of contract.
 The intention not to perform may be shown by words or conduct or both.